sofn-xyz/mailing/README.md

 ## ●&nbsp;&nbsp;Why?

 We’re longtime users of Action Mailer and wanted something similar for our typescript/react apps.
 We didn’t find anything, so we decided to build Mailing.
 We added some features that we would’ve liked in Action Mailer, like a mobile toggle (with hotkeys), and the ability to send a test email from the browser while developing.
-We went all in on MJML so that we never have to think about email clients or nested tables :)
+We went all in on MJML so that we (almost) never have to think about email clients or nested tables :)

 <br/>